nilx/cclambda/README.txt

 # COMPILATION

 Use the makefile, with `make`.
-You can embed libpng and libtcc in cclambda by a static build with `make STATIC=1`.

-Alternatively, you can manually compile cclambda with
+Alternatively, you can manually compile cclambda with:

     cc cclambda.c cclambda_lib.c io_png.c -DWITH_LIBTCC -DNDEBUG \
     -ltcc -lpng -ldl -o cclambda